-Being processed through Gatwick airport the other morning I was reminded of the many different characters that struggle through the departure lounges at airports daily.
+Being processed through Gatwick airport one day, I indulged in a little people watching and was reminded of the many different characters that struggle through the departure lounges at airports daily.

 Airports may not seem the most interesting places to visit despite the number of reality television programmes that try to convince us otherwise.
 Apart from young children for whom flying can be a great adventure, most of us consider airports and flying an obstacle to be overcome to reach our final destination.

 However for people watching they are ideal locations and can be a great way of wiling away an hour or two while waiting for the inevitable delayed departure.
 Disregarding the airport staff, they attract all manner of humanity gathered together with one intention, to emerge unscathed from the airport experience at their destination.
 They can also seem to exaggerate any idiosyncrasies to the point of obsession.

 Frequent flyer – dressed smart but casual, a small wheeled carryon user, smartphone, netbook or tablet ‘broadsheet’ newspaper are the identifiers.
 They have speedy boarding privileges, probably use of the airport lounge and will repeatedly ask about the possibility of an upgrade.
 They will sleep through the safety briefing and be the last to turn off their phone before take-off and landing.
 They usually wake up miraculously once seatbelts can be unfastened to retrieve their pocket-sized netbook from the overhead locker.